sbis04/flutterfire-samples/README.md

 If you like the content of this repository, please don't forget to :star: this.

 > :construction: . :red_circle: .
-The `master` branch is currently **WIP** for adding all types of Firebase samples in this repo.
+The `main` branch is currently **WIP** for adding all types of Firebase samples in this repo.
 If you want to try out any sample checkout the following branches:

 Currently the repo contains: